PrimeCodingSolutions/otree-core/README.md

 ```
     otree createsuperuser
 ```
-Or, if you are using shellbash, try the following command:
+...Or, if you are using shellbash, try the following command:
 ```
     winpty python manage.py createsuperuser
 ```